 Resilience: Digital technologies enable capabilities that can provide strength and agility in recovering and responding effectively to disruptions.
 This entails the ability to quickly pivot during disruptions in response to new threats and opportunities (nimbleness); the ability to meet sudden increases (or decreases) in demand amid disruptions (scalability); and the ability to maintain operational excellence while rapidly pivoting and scaling (stability).

 Real-time data intelligence: Data is an elemental value driver.
-Harnessed as a digital catalyst, it can help agencies make key decisions by analyzing divergent data sources to achieve mission outcomes, whether reducing improper payments or detecting cyberthreats.
+Harnessed as a digital catalyst, it can help agencies make key decisions by analysing divergent data sources to achieve mission outcomes, whether reducing improper payments or detecting cyberthreats.

-Platforms: Procure or develop modern digital technology platforms that are agile and flexible, and allow organizations to iterate and evolve based on user feedback.
+Platforms: Procure or develop modern digital technology platforms that are agile and flexible, and allow organisations to iterate and evolve based on user feedback.
 Such cloud-based flexible platforms are being used in countless ways from building security clearance systems to developing integrated AI solutions.3

-Achieving a digital government with these characteristics will require working through hard problems involving privacy, governance, and data-sharing, to name a few considerations.
+Achieving a digital government with these characteristics will require working through hard problems involving privacy, governance and data-sharing, to name a few considerations.
 “Being digital” is not only about deploying sophisticated technology.
-Ultimately, the goal is to uncover opportunities to better address constituents’ needs by applying innovation, design, and digital technologies to existing services and creating new ways of delivering services.
+Ultimately, the goal is to uncover opportunities to better address constituents’ needs by applying innovation, design and digital technologies to existing services and creating new ways of delivering services.

 In addition to building sophisticated technological capabilities, “being digital” requires a mindset shift—and the talent and cultural capabilities that go along with it.
 We’ve captured these points in the seven key digital pivots we outline later in the study.

 The end goal is not a static point.
 Being a truly digital government requires continued change.